Last updated on July 5th, 2022 at 11:59 am

 - Fear of toxic mothers burning me in effigy at book signings.

-1. Stick to a schedule – From now until April 30 I am scheduling two hours each day to working on the book.
+1. Stick to a schedule – From now until April 30 I am scheduling two hours each day to work on the book.
 If I have to get up early, fine.
 If I have to skip other things — like doing laundry — fine.

 2. Take care of your health – I am committing to an hour of exercise each day.